Manila Grand Opera House

 The Manila Grand Opera House (Filipino: Marangal na Bahay-Opera ng Maynila, abbreviated MGOH) was a theater and opera house located in the district of Santa Cruz in Manila on the intersection of Rizal Avenue and Doroteo Jose Street.
-It was the Philippines' premiere entertainment venue during the Spanish and American colonial periods and the most popular theater in the 1900s.
+It was the Philippines' premiere entertainment venue during the American colonial period and the most popular theater in the 1900s.
 It was also the site of historically significant political meetings.
 It could entertain crowds of more than 200 people.

 It hosted performances by musicians Katy de la Cruz, Bobby Gonzales, Diomedes Maturan, Sylvia La Torre, Pilita Corrales, Elizabeth Ramsey, Bayani Casimiro, the Reycards Duet, and comedy acts Bentot, Chiquito, Lupito, and Pugo and Tugo and Tugak.
 Plays directed by Lamberto Avellana and Wilfrido Ma.
 Guerrero were also performed here.

-First built in the mid-19th century as a circular wooden structure with a nipa roof known as the H.T.
+First built in the late-19th century as a circular wooden structure with a nipa roof known as the H.T.
 Hashim's National Cycle Track, the complex served as the center of Philippine culture and the primary theater for the viewing of plays, movies and zarzuelas in Manila prior to the construction of the Cultural Center of the Philippines in the 1960s.

 The complex had undergone several incarnations and name changes before being demolished.
 A hotel has since been constructed on the site on where the theater once stood.

 History

 William Howard Taft addressing the audience at the Philippine Assembly in the Manila Grand Opera House.

-The Manila Grand Opera House was built in the mid-19th century as the H.T.
+The Manila Grand Opera House was built in the late-19th century as the H.T.
 Hashim's National Cycle Track, a circular wooden structure with a nipa roof.
-In 1890, the name was changed to the Teatro Nacional (National Theater), where the Russian Circus and some American theater companies performed.
+In 1900, the name was changed to the Teatro Nacional (National Theater), where the Russian Circus and some American theater companies performed.
 The name was subsequently changed to the Manila Grand Opera House after a remodeling, extensive expansion of the original theater by L. Balzofiore and its conversion to an opera house in time for the visit of the ‘Compania de Opera Italiana’ in 1902, after the American takeover of the Philippines, and was used as the location of the inauguration of the members of the First Philippine Assembly on October 16, 1907.

 It was in Manila Grand Opera House where the Philippines' pioneer symphonic group, the Manila Symphony Society, performed its first concert on January 22, 1926.
 The purpose of the concert was to raise funds for the building of the Philippine Constabulary Orchestra's music library.